Erg-os/Silver_Staff_of_Aule/Silver_Staff_of_Aule/ReadMe_Silver_Staff_of_Aule_EN.txt

 ///           Cahir at https://forums.beamdog.com              \\\
 ///                                                            \\\
 ///  Many thanks to AstroBryGuy at https://forums.beamdog.com  \\\
-///       for provinding in a timely manner an essential       \\\
+///       for providing in a timely manner an essential        \\\
 ///          fix when I was too busy to do it myself           \\\
 ///                                                            \\\
 ///\\\\\/////\\\\\/////\\\\\/////\\\\\/////\\\\\/////\\\\\/////\\\